Skip to content

 If Your Goal Is...
 Your Best Bet Is...
 Why It Works

 Heavy Rust/Scale on Steel Hydrochloric Acid or Phosphoric Acid HCl is faster for pure removal.
-Phosphoric Acid is better if you plan to paint the surface afterward as it leaves a protective, converted layer.
+Phosphoric Acid is better if you plan to paint afterward — it leaves a protective, converted layer.

 Cleaning Concrete or Brick Hydrochloric (Muriatic) Acid Its power to dissolve calcium carbonate etches the surface, deep-cleaning stains and creating a porous profile for better sealer adhesion.

-General Cleaning / Descaling Acetic Acid (Vinegar) or Citric Acid These are milder, safer organic acids ideal for household mineral deposits (hard water) and food-contact surfaces.
+General Cleaning / Descaling Acetic Acid (Vinegar) or Citric Acid Milder, safer organic acids ideal for household mineral deposits (hard water) and surfaces.

-Precious Metal Refining Nitric Acid Its unique oxidizing properties allow it to dissolve silver and base metals while leaving gold untouched, a key step in purification.
+Precious Metal Refining Nitric Acid Its unique oxidizing properties dissolve silver and base metals while leaving gold untouched — a key step in purification.

-Lowering Pool pH Hydrochloric (Muriatic) Acid It's the industry standard for effectively and economically lowering both pH and total alkalinity in swimming pools.
+Lowering Pool pH Hydrochloric (Muriatic) Acid Industry standard for effectively and economically lowering both pH and total alkalinity in swimming pools.

 The Cardinal Rule: Handling Corrosives Like a Pro

-A professional in full Personal Protective Equipment (PPE), including a face shield, respirator, and chemical suit.
+A professional in full PPE including face shield, respirator, and chemical suit

 Professional work requires professional-grade protection.
 Never cut corners on PPE.